 Working with DPCTLSyclInterface library

-The DPCLSyclInterface library is a C-API library which does provide select C++ functions for casting from C opaque pointers to pointers to corresponding C++ classes.
+The DPCLSyclInterface library is a C-API library which provides select C++ functions for casting from C opaque pointers to pointers to corresponding C++ classes.

 This document explains the memory ownership model adopted by DPCTLSyclInterface.